This is a

 .app bundle can only be signed when building on a host OS X platform.

-# for use in npm scripts npm install electron-packager --save-dev # for use from cli npm install electron-packager -g
+# For use in npm scripts (recommended) npm install electron-packager --save-dev # For use from the CLI npm install electron-packager -g

 Building an Electron app for the Windows target platform requires editing the